Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- 03/05/2014 (Build 265):
+	- Added yellow outlines for parasited players in Insight.
+	- Made the mods list sorted by Active > Subscribed > Alphabetically (this is also in the NS2+ Server Browser).

 - 02/05/2014 (Build 265):
 	- Rookies will show with a green name on the minimap.
 (Thanks remi.D!)
 	- Commander evolved eggs now display progress bars too, to make it consistent with player eggs.